dansarmiento/analytics_portfolio/README.md

 *A curated selection of projects demonstrating my skills in data engineering, predictive analytics, and business intelligence.
 All projects use publicly available, de-identified data.*

-#### Project 1: End-to-End Cloud Analytics Pipeline for Public Health Data
+#### Project 1: End-to-End Analytics Pipeline for Public Health Data
-* **Description:** An end-to-end data pipeline built on [Choose: AWS/GCP/Azure] that ingests public health data using Python and Airflow, models it with dbt and SQL in BigQuery/Redshift, and serves insights via a Power BI dashboard.
+* **Description:** An end-to-end data pipeline built on SQLite that ingests public health data using Python and Airflow, models it with dbt and SQL, and visualizes insights with Plotly.
-* **Skills Showcased:** Cloud Architecture, Apache Airflow, dbt, SQL, Power BI, Python, Data Modeling.
+* **Skills Showcased:** Data Engineering, Apache Airflow, dbt, SQL, Data Visualization, Python, Data Modeling.
 * **[Link to Repository]**

 #### Project 2: Predictive Modeling for Hospital Readmission Risk